To drive change in our community through innovative programs that promote adoption, outreach and a better life for pets and the people who love them.

 - We offer a lifelong, full-circle approach for pets and their human companions with our three-pronged approach: prevention, adoption, retention.

-As an independent 501(c)(3) no kill shelter, with a 97% life release rate, GPSPCA provides lifesaving services for animals in the greater Kansas City area.
+As an independent 501(c)(3) no kill shelter, with a 98% live release rate, GPSPCA provides lifesaving services for approximately 4,000 animals annually in the greater Kansas City area.
 Great Plains SPCA exists because of our caring Kansas City community and generous donors.
 We offer a lifelong, full-circle approach for pets and their human companions with our three-pronged approach: prevention, adoption, retention.

 When we began as Animal Haven in 1966, we committed to working as the community shelter, filling in a need that didn’t exist at the time.
 Today, our commitment remains to the cities and residents we support.
-As Kansas City’s premium family shelter, we continue to support the nine cities that we are contracted with including Overland Park, Leawood, Lenexa, Shawnee, Merriam, Bonner Springs, Lake Quivira and Johnson County Parks and Recreation and unincorporated Johnson County.
+As Kansas City’s premium family shelter, we continue to support the seven municipalities with which we are contracted, including Overland Park, Leawood, Lenexa, Prairie Village, Shawnee, Lake Quivira and Johnson County Parks and Recreation and unincorporated Johnson County.

-We work every day to provide best in class care for homeless pets, reuniting lost pets with their owners, and serving those in greatest need through our HERO, Behavior and Pet Food Pantry programs.
+We work every day to provide best in class care for homeless pets, reuniting lost pets with their owners, and serving those in greatest need through our HERO program, collaboration with Puppies for Parole, public behavior classes and Pet Food Pantry program.
 Our commitment to matching pets with forever homes is at the center of everything we do.

 As CEO, I am committed to creating an inclusive and diverse organization filled with kindness and grace to both enable and empower success in all we do and ensure that our mission to be “A Hero for Pets; Partners for Life” is possible.